Guitar Week Staff - July 22-28, 2018

 Scott Ainslie is a traditional acoustic blues singer, guitarist, historian and songwriter with personal roots in the Civil Rights era and a longstanding affection for cross-cultural exchange.
 A musician all his life, Ainslie took up guitar after hearing Virginia bluesman John Jackson play a couple of songs in the middle of one of Mike Seeger’s concerts in Alexandria, VA in 1967.
 A Phi Beta Kappa and honors graduate of Washington & Lee University, Ainslie also studied with elder musicians on both sides of the color line in the old-time southern Appalachian fiddle and banjo traditions, as well as with black gospel and blues musicians.
 He transcribed, wrote and published a book on Delta Blues legend Robert Johnson, Robert Johnson/At The Crossroads (Hal Leonard, 1992), and has an instructional DVD on Johnson’s guitar work, Robert Johnson’s Guitar Techniques (Hal Leonard, 1997) and in 2014 released his sixth solo CD, The Last Shot Got Him.
 Ainslie maintains an active recording, performing, and teaching schedule that carries him around the country, to Canada, and to Europe.
 He has received numerous awards and grants for his work documenting and presenting traditional music, including grants from the National Endowment for the Arts and the Folklife Section of the North Carolina Arts Council.

 Since moving to Portland, Oregon in 2002, Jamie Stillway has quietly been making her mark in the world of fingerstyle guitar.
 She has become an in-demand instructor, having taught at the Healdsburg Guitar Festival, California Coast Music Camp, Puget Sound Guitar Workshop, and Peghead Nation’s online course, Advanced Fingerstyle Workshop.
 Stillway has toured nationally and internationally, and is an endorsing artist for Stevens Guitars of Munich, the Santa Cruz Guitar Company, and Shubb capos.
-She has self-released 3 albums of original compositions, the most recent of which is a collection of solo compositions recorded live in the studio.
+She has self-released 3 albums of original compositions, the most recent of which is a collection of solo pieces recorded live in the studio.
 Jazz Times magazine notes, “Mixing up genres without pretension, the nimble Stillway moves freely with wit and creative restlessness.”
 Additionally, a transcription of one of Stillway’s compositions was recently published in Acoustic Guitar, and she has also become a contributing author for the magazine.
 “One of the best fingerstyle guitarists around today.” – Fretboard Journal.

 Randy Hughes has earned a reputation throughout the southeast as the kind of instrument repairman to whom you could entrust your priceless vintage guitar without a second thought.
 A superb luthier with a thriving repair business, Randy first came to Guitar Week in 2001 to inspect and adjust students’ instruments and share his vast store of maintenance tips.
 He is also an exceptional guitarist and taught fingerstyle jazz at the Gathering for two years.
 Randy will be here after lunch several days during the week to examine and evaluate the playing condition of participants’ instruments.